physiatry/physiatry.github.io/quotes.md

 ## What patients say about Dr. Shoval

+> Dr. Shoval is an amazing doctor and listens to everything I have to say.
+When I had a concern, she immediately looked at what I was talking about and answered me without seeming bothered or inconvenienced.

 > Great visit.
 Provider is nice and knowledgeable.
 Wait time was under 10 minutes which is very important for a child with anxiety.

 > Excellent experience.
 Professional staff and the dr really took time to listen to my son and provide proper diagnosis and treatment in a way he and I can understand.